Useful Links

 - FedBizOpps (the place where the federal government announces all of its contracts valued at more than $25,000; register her to conduct advanced searches)

-2. Developing a Marketing Plan
+2. Creating a Marketing Plan

 - FedSpending.org (a tool to research federal contracting activities over the past several years)